From the BlogSubscribe Now

 High Key Lighting Setup

-With a white backdrop and a few pieces of white foam board, it’s easy to create a high key lighting setup.
 The shot above shows the basics.
-Four pieces of foam board held together with gaffer’s tape help create the high key box on the set.
+Four pieces of Gatorfoam board held together with gaffer’s tape help create the high key box on the set.
 In this case, we had a studio with a white cyc wall, but the same setup could work just as easily with white seamless paper.

-We taped two pieces of 4×8 foam board together to create a V-flat.
-Then we put a studio light behind each one aimed at the background.
-Just using those two lights gives us the high key background as you see above, but it’s not the entire setup yet.
 You can tell by looking at the light on my friend Steve and our model.
-Also, take a look at the gradation of light on the V-flat walls.
+Take a look at the gradation of light on the V-flat walls.
 You can use that fall-off to your advantage, but also to reflect very soft light back on your subject.
-It’s best to bring your subject away from the wall into an area inside the box, or else you can really create a nuclear appearance.
+It’s best to bring your subject away from the wall into an area inside the box, or else you can really create a nuclear appearance from overexposure.

-You could just put two lights off-camera aimed at the background to create a high key lighting setup, but there are some advantages of using the V-flats.
-Perhaps the best reason is to avoid any flare from those lights coming back into camera.
-You’re flagging off the light so it goes where you want.
 The other reason is to create that soft area of light between the panels.
 Although the background is too bright and harsh, it reflects light onto those V-flats and creates another light source that can wrap around your subject.
 If you’d like to minimize the light from one side, use foam board that’s black on one side and white on the other.
 Just flip the V-flat around to make the sidelight seem more directional.

 Creating a Silhouette Lighting Setup